-We are made for the oceans and nothing gives me a bigger rush than diving to 20 meters to hang out with a sea turtle to check out the reefs and fishes together - then you are a natural part of the ocean and it's the best feeling in the world.
+We are made for the oceans and nothing gives me a bigger rush than diving to 20 meters to hang out with a sea turtle and exploring the reefs and fishes together, when you are a natural part of the ocean.
+It's the best feeling in the world.

 A Day in the Life of a Freediver

-Dahab in Egypt is with the 130 meter deep spiritual Blue Hole the freedive capital of the world, and this is what a random training looks like.
+The Blue Hole in Dahab, Egypt, with the capacity for 110 meter deep dives, is the spiritual freedive capital of the world, and this is what training looks like there.

 * Want to do something rad?!
 Check out Adventure Freediving to find out where in the world I'm teaching, and offer retreats.

 Seize it and make it amazing.
 Find your voice.
 Discover your passion & pursue it.
 Be honest, generious & kind.
 Surround yourself with love, laughter & truth.
 Let your heart be your guide.
 Make a difference.
 Be brave & wild at heart.
 Take chances, ask questions.
 Be fearless, make a difference.